unbit/uwsgi-docs/SystemD.rst

 Putting sockets in /run/
 ************************

 On a modern system, /run/ is mounted as a tmpfs and is the right place to put sockets and pidfiles into.
-You can have systemd create a uwsgi directory to put them into by adding these directives to the .service file:
+You can have systemd create a uwsgi directory to put them into by creating a systemd-tmpfiles configuration file (you can save it as /etc/tmpfiles.d/emperor.uwsgi.conf):

 .. code-block:: ini

-   ExecStartPre=/bin/mkdir -p /run/uwsgi
-   ExecStartPre=/bin/chown www-data:www-data /run/uwsgi
+   d /run/uwsgi 0755 www-data www-data -

 Socket activation
 *****************